Russian plane in deadly fire found few customers worldwide

 Aeroflot is the biggest client with 50 of the planes.
 Mexico’s Interjet said Sunday it operated five of the planes “under the highest safety standards.”

-Interjet earlier operated 22 Superjets but referred in a recent earnings report to the “gradual phase out of the fleet of SSJ100.”
-The company reported lost sales after the planes were grounded due to a defect in the tail section in December 2016 and said it was seeking “contractual recovery of amounts related to maintenance costs” for the planes.
+Interjet has previously said it has 22 Superjets but referred in a recent earnings report to the “gradual phase out of the fleet of SSJ100.”
+The company reported it lost sales after some planes were temporarily out of service after a warning from Russia’s aviation authority about a potential defect in the tail section in December 2016.
+Interjet also said it was seeking contractual recovery of maintenance costs associated with the plane.

-Ireland’s CityJet, which supplies planes and crews to other airlines, stopped operating several Superjets in January.
+Brussels Airlines said the company ceased using several Superjets provided by Irish leasing firm CityJet because limited supplies of spare parts affected aircraft availability.

 THE COMPANY

-The Sukhoi Civil Aircraft Company bears the name of the legendary Soviet aircraft designer, Pavel Sukhoi, who was responsible for a series of Soviet military aircraft starting before World War II.
+The Sukhoi Civil Aircraft Company bears the name of Soviet aircraft designer Pavel Sukhoi, who was responsible for a series of Soviet military aircraft starting before World War II.

 Today’s firm is part of Russia’s United Aircraft Company, which consolidated many of the legendary names of Soviet aviation such as MiG, Sukhoi, Tupolev and Yak.
 UAC was established by a decree from President Vladimir Putin in 2006 to promote the Russian aircraft industry, which is seen as essential for the security and defense of the country.
 Much of its production goes to the military, while the SSJ100 is the key project aimed at maintaining a Russian presence in civil aviation.